nothrem/cli-ents/aac/README.md

 AAC with PS track is called HEv2; HE-AAC without PS is sometimes called HEv1 (or just HE).

 The script always **creates HE-AAC**.
-First it tries to check if the source file is 2-channel (stereo) and for such source creates HEv2 (aka Parametric stereo).
+First it tries to check if the source file is 2-channel (stereo) and for such source it creates HEv2 (aka Parametric stereo).
-For 1-channel (mono) or multi-channel (surround, 5.1, 7.1, etc.) source creates HE-AAC file.
+For 1-channel (mono) or multi-channel (surround, 5.1, 7.1, etc.) source it creates HE-AAC file.
 Please note that HE-AAC is still identified as "AAC LC" in some programs;
 to recognize HE-AAC check additional flags "+ SBR" (i.e. HEv1) and/or "+ PS" (HEv2).

-The script is intended for audio sources with higher quality, such as AC3, DTS or MP3 320kbps.
+**The script is intended for audio sources with higher quality, such as AC3, DTS or MP3 320kbps.**

 Note that the quality auto-detection (when you use 100% quality) may not work correctly for some MP3 or AC3 sources and may produce AAC file that is larger than the original.